nsidc/qgreenland/doc/user/how-to/troubleshooting.md

 **View -> Toolbars** in the **Menu Bar**.

-### I can't see a layer in the Map View even though it's turned on and I've zoomed to it
+### I cannot see a layer in the Map View even though it is turned on and I have zoomed to it

 Double-check that there is not another layer overlaying and thus obscuring the layer you want to see in the **Map View**.
 Remember that layer are displayed in the